 Do Data Scientists With Ph.D.
 Perform Well Over The Self-Learned?

-According to Kedar, a Ph.D. implies a solid five or more years spent understanding a topic and theory behind the techniques.
-This helps learners assimilate the strengths and weaknesses on a wide range of machine learning methodologies, enhance the ability to formulate and solve problems independently, and train to deal with failures.
-On the other hand, self-learning with MOOCs focuses on specific skills in a reasonably short time and a fast-paced environment.
-Therefore, a Ph.D. has an advantage but a few years of on the job experience by a self-learner usually reduces the gap.
+According to Kedar, a Ph.D. implies a solid five or more years spent understanding a topic and the theory behind the techniques.
+This helps learners assimilate the strengths and weaknesses of a wide range of machine learning methodologies, enhance the ability to formulate and solve problems independently, and train to deal with failures.
+On the other hand, self-learning with MOOCs focuses on specific skills in a reasonably short time and in a fast-paced environment.
+Therefore, a Ph.D. has an advantage, but a few years of on-the-job experience by a self-learner usually reduces the gap.

 Advice To Aspiring Data Scientists

-Data science is about handling data, drawing insights from it, and communicating in a meaningful and actionable way with the various functions in an organization.
-To carry out all of these, one needs to have technical competence, domain expertise, and most importantly, the right attitude.
+Data science is about handling data, drawing insights from it, and communicating in a meaningful and actionable way with the various functions of an organization.
+To carry out all of these, one needs to have technical competence, domain expertise, and, most importantly, the right attitude.

 “When it comes to technical competency, you need to have a strong foundation in algorithms, mathematics, and statistics.
 Learning new techniques when needed will become easy when you have acquired solid fundamentals.
 You should also be good at programming, know how to handle large amounts of data efficiently, and create scalable pipelines to work with ever-increasing amounts of data,” mentions Kedar.

 “But domain expertise is acquired through experience.
 For instance, if you do not have sufficient knowledge about radiology, you will struggle to understand the data, problems, and other nuances of the field.
 Mastering even the sub-domains like banking, finance, insurance, investments and trading under the BFSI sector will take years.
 Consequently, steadily improving the data science skills in conjunction with domain expertise will be the key to a successful career.”